Android2771/actors-fyp/README.md

 Note that the orchestration of instances 2 and 3 is managed by instance 1, including the function definitions of actor behaviours which are sent through the WebSocket link.

 ### Parallelise Work over Shared Memory
 While WebSockets can be used to facilitate communication between any node or browser running the actor framework, the programmer might wish to take advantage of shared memory to make up for JavaScript's single-threaded nature.
-The actor framework makes use of [Node.js Cluster](https://nodejs.org/api/cluster.html) or [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to allow one to spawn multiple threads and use IPC to pass messages rather than the WebSocket link.
+The actor framework makes use of [Node.js Cluster](https://nodejs.org/api/cluster.html) or [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to allow one to spawn multiple threads and use IPC to pass messages rather than the WebSocket link.

 This is done by passing the init function's optional parameters.
 The second parameter specifies the timeout while the third parameter specifies the number of Web Workers or Node.js child processes to spawn.
 ```js